 It is paramount to formulate a strategy for combating data disasters.
-The Technology Services Team at Anderson ZurMuehlen recommends taking the following steps to ensure you have an effective disaster recovery plan in place.
+The Technology Services Team at Anderson ZurMuehlen recommends taking the following steps to ensure you have an effective data disaster recovery plan in place.

 Step 1: Know the Differences Between a Disaster Recovery Plan and a Business Continuity Plan